annttu/DiskMapLinux/README.md

-# DiskMap
+# DiskMapLinux

-OpenSolaris/OpenIndiana utility to manage drive and map wmn device name (c1txxx) to real drive using lsi sas controller — Read more
+DiskMapLinux is a fork of DiskMap (https://github.com/eNiXHosting/DiskMap) that simplifies management of disks connected to LSI SAS controllers on Linux hosts using the sas2ircu binary.
+DiskMap is a OpenSolaris/OpenIndiana utility to manage drive and map wmn device name (c1txxx) to real drive using lsi sas controller — Read more

-This script will hopefully make your life easier if you use ZFS on OpenSolaris/OpenIndiana with LSI controllers and some kind of backplane.

 It can:

 * list connected drives, and see the mapping between wmn device name (c1txxx) and their physical location (controller, enclosure, slot);

+It will be able to:

 * turn the error led of a drive on and off (for easy identification of the drive in large enclosures with many disks);
 * be used as a pipe to enhance the output of programs like `iostat` to annotate disk information with the location of each disk.

-It's a work in progress.
-It works for me, but I don't have the time to polish or clean it up; so if you want to add your favourite feature or fix some nasty bug, feel free to contribute.
+This fork is a work in progress.

 # Requirements

 You have to get the sas2ircu tool.
 Install it in /usr/sbin, or edit the path in the file).
-An outdated revision is available [here](http://www.supermicro.com/support/faqs/data_lib/FAQ_9633_SAS2IRCU_Phase_5.0-5.00.00.00.zip).

 There is some work in progress for smartmontools support.